 Or: What to Expect When You Are Expecting to Heal Your Eating Real Fast And Become Skinny

-(For podcast listeners: You can join in on podcast Q&As and other fun rewards over on patreon.
-Also… if you’re curious why I am editing the F word, it’s because of itunes’ new rules.
+(If you’re curious why I am editing the F word, it’s because of itunes’ new rules.
 SMGDH)

 Your personal journey will be different from mine, or your friend’s, or the people you connect with on the internet.
 That being said, there will mostly likely be overlap and similar experiences as well, so I am going to list some things many people experience, just so you’re prepared.